 Modeling Workshops

-The Cal Poly Center for Engineering, Science & Mathematics Education and The Western Regional Noyce Initiative offer 1-week or 2-week professional development workshops in Modeling Instruction: biology, chemistry, and physics.
-These workshops use structured inquiry approaches, computer technology, and Common Core State Standards, Next Generation Science Standards, and current education research.
+The Biology, Chemistry 1 (semester 1), Chemistry 2 (semester 2), and Physics workshops use structured inquiry approaches, computer technology, and Common Core State Standards, Next Generation Science Standards, and current education research.

 Dates